New Search Printable Summary Slide Show Report Error

 Key ID Features:

-Tree oval crown; leaves glossy, pinnate, olive-green, with 5-11(-13) leaflets, lanceolate with forward pointed teeth; flowers purple, April-May; fruit brown samara (absent on some cultivars).
+Tree oval crown; leaves opposite (may appear whorled at tips), pinnately compound, 15-25cm long; leaflets (5-)7-11(-13) per leaf, lanceolate, 4-7cm long x 1-1.5cm wide, glossy, olive-green, margins serrate; flowers purple, April-May; samara 3-4cm long with seed about half this length (absent on some clones).
 Winter ID: buds brown to dark purplish, ovoid, rounded, about 5mm long; leaf scar crescent to D-shaped.

 Habit: